tensorchord/envd-docs/docs/teams/cache.md

   - `max`: export all the layers of all intermediate steps
 - `prefix=<prefix>`: set global prefix to store / read files on s3 (default: empty)
 - `name=<manifest>`: specify name of the manifest to use (default `buildkit`)
   - Multiple manifest names can be specified at the same time, separated by `;`.
-The standard use case is to use the git sha1 as name, and the branch name as duplicate, and load both with 2 `import-cache` commands.
+The standard use case is to use the Git SHA1 as name, and the branch name as duplicate, and load both with 2 `import-cache` commands.

 `--import-cache` options:
 - `type=s3`